FreeAgent/appengine-magic/README.md

 - [gaem](https://github.com/greynolds/gaem)
 - [gaem-template](https://github.com/greynolds/gaem-template)

 These offer an alternative to the Lein task for App Engine Magic (`appengine_prepare`), which is broken on the main branch in @gcv's master repository.

-Note that using the above approach will *not* eliminate the minor 'Blobstore' error, when the server starts up in the development environment.
+Under the first "TODO" heading below, you'll see a mention of a 'Blobstore' error, when the server starts up in the development environment.
+The cause of the Blobstore error (in the `gaem` projects above, as well as in App Engine Magic's own Lein tasks) is that, during deployment, `appengine-tools-api-x.y.z.jar` is being copied into the `war/WEB-INF/lib` directory.
+Add this file to `:uberjar-exclusions` in your `project.clj` file (assuming that you're using `gaem-template` and `gaem` above).

-I gather that the cause of the Blobstore error (in the `gaem` projects above, as well as in App Engine Magic's own Lein tasks) is that, during deployment, the local test-and-development JARs for App Engine are being copied into the `war/WEB-INF/lib` directory.
+Following these instructions, you'll have a solution or workaround to three of the four issues listed under the first "TODO" heading above.
+The fourth issue (broken links in the admin console in the local development server) has yet to be addressed.

 ## Changes in this fork